subhamoymahajan/NPanalysis/README.md

 NPa.gmx.pickle_mass('tpr.dump')
 ```

-Calculate connection matrix in 'connected.pickle': This can be calculated from any gromacs strucrture files, molecules does not need to be whole.
+### Calculate connection matrix

+This can be calculated from any gromacs strucrture files, molecules does not need to be whole.

 ```python
 NPa.connMat.gro2connected(inGRO='Whole/DP')